-Sleep Apnea, CPAP Therapy, & Pneumonia: Why You MUST Keep Your CPAP Clean This Season
+Sleep Apnea, Pneumonia and CPAP Therapy: Why You Must Keep Your CPAP Clean This Season

 It’s that time of the year again: Pumpkin spice lattes, apple picking, curling up by the fireplace…oh yeah, and an abundance of illnesses and infections like the flu, the common cold and pneumonia, all of which are more prevalent in the colder weather.